 Each year, a different part of the Christmas story stands out to me.
 A part in the very beginning tugs on my heart this year, and reminds me of the legacy you’re already preparing for your adopted child.

-When I decided to pursue adoption, I remember having to come to terms with the fact that there’d be some things I wouldn’t be handing down to my child.
-My husband’s dimples, for example, or my mother’s eyes.
+When I decided to pursue adoption, I remember having to come to terms with the fact that there’d be some things I wouldn’t be handing down to my child: my husband’s dimples, for example, or my mother’s eyes.
 Before I could fully embrace our dream of adoption, I had to process that I wouldn’t be able to compare family photos and figure out who our baby most resembled.

 But even though my son has a different genetic history, there are definitely things he’s inherited from me.
-There will be some things I pass down to my son that won’t show up in a photo, as neither would they in a photo of Jesus and His Mother Mary.
+There will be some things I pass down to my son that won’t show up in a photo, as neither would they in a picture of Jesus and His Mother Mary.

-Mary asked some questions when the Angel, Gabriel told her that she’d conceive a child by the Holy Spirit, even as a virgin.
-Then, she accepted the plan by saying “…May everything you have said about me come true.”
+Mary asked some questions when the Angel Gabriel told her that she’d conceive a child by the Holy Spirit, even as a virgin.
+Then, she accepted the plan by saying, “…May everything you have said about me come true.”
 (Luke 1:38)

 Mary’s statement of trust in God’s plan reminds us that Jesus was faced with His moment of surrender.
 In Luke 22:42, He prepared for His journey to the cross in prayer: “…Yet I want your will to be done, not mine.”

 Since Jesus is the Son of God, He began with a greater acceptance and understanding of what it means to have trust in the Lord’s plan.
 I believe that Jesus likely watched His Mother’s surrendered, trusting faith and that He’d need to achieve God’s plan of redemption for us all.